allenfengjr/dlrm_comp/comp_benchmark/README.md

 To simulate lossy compression, please first apply quantization.
 Run `quantization.py`, to generate quantization code of inputs.
 Please modify `EMB_file_path` and filename format to fit requirement.

-Change `inttype` to choose use `int8` or `int16` as quantization code datatype.
+Change `intType` variable to choose use `int8` or `int16` as quantization code datatype.

 ## Step 1.1(Optional) Data Padding

-To simulate compression on larger batch_size, you can run `padding_files.py` to padding EMB data with its own copy.
+To simulate compression on larger batch_size, you can run `python padding_files.py` to padding EMB data with its own copy.
+Modify `copy` as multiple of original data.

 ## Step 2.
 Choose Lossless Encoder

 There are four encoder we use, LZ4 encoder, ANS encoder, GPULZ encoder, and Huffman encoder.

 To install and use LZ4 and ANS encoder, refer to [nvcomp](https://developer.nvidia.com/nvcomp).

-Use `benchmark_ans_chunked -f {filename}` to encode.
+Usage example `benchmark_ans_chunked -f {filename}`.

 To install GPULZ encoder, refer to [gpulz](https://github.com/hipdac-lab/ICS23-GPULZ).

-Use `gpulz`
+Usage example `gpulz -i {fliename}`.

 To install Huffman encoder, refer to [cusz](https://github.com/szcompressor/cuSZ/).
+The execution binary `bin_hf` is under `example` folder.

+Usage example `bin_hf {filename} x y z booklen`.

+Run `python lossless_encoder.py` to generate compression ratio, compression throughput and decompression throughput.
+For more details about executable binary usage, please refer to documents of above repos and `EXECUTABLES` variable in `lossless_encoder.py`.

 ## Step 3.
 Parse Log

-To extract the log file, use `nvcomp_parser.py`, these script will read log file as input and print compression ratio, compression throughput, and decompression throughput.
+To extract the log file, use `huffman_parser.py`, `nvcomp_parser.py`, and `gpulz_parser.py`.
+These script will read log file as input and print compression ratio, compression throughput, and decompression throughput.
+Modify `file_path` as input log path.

 ## Step 4.
 Visualization